-(a) The Committee on Financial Aids to Students has 10 members.
-The members are:

-(1) 5 members from the general faculty, representing 5 colleges or schools of the university, appointed by the President for 2-year terms; and

-(b) The director and a representative of the Dean of Students (STUDENT LIFE STAFF) shall serve as administrative advisers without vote.
+- (a) The Committee on Financial Aids to Students has 10 members.
+The members are: - (1) 5 members from the general faculty, representing 5 colleges or schools of the university, appointed by the President for 2-year terms; and - (2) 5 students, designated by the Student Assembly for 1-year terms. - (b) The director and a representative of the Dean of Students shall serve as administrative advisers without vote.